Creating listings is one aspect of the print on demand or Merch by Amazon business that you cannot do away with.

 Density and Relevancy

-As mentioned above, you should always focus on the buyer when creating Merch by Amazon listings.
+As mentioned above, you should always focus on the buyer when creating your Merch by Amazon listing.

 Therefore, make sure that your descriptions are short and concise.

 This makes them easy to read and it takes a shorter time to determine just what your product is.

 Avoid unnecessary filler words and give your target customer useful information on what your product is about.